ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

 What about the firewall-router itself?
 This was not mentioned earlier but in anticipation of this change there was a egress_delegate router created in the transit vpc that delegates routing to the default for all destinations.
 It is only associated with the firewall-router subnets so the firewall-router is not effected by the changes to the default egress routing table used by the other subnets.
 Check the routing tables for the transit VPC for more details.

-With these changes the transit <-> (enterprise, transit, spokes) are all working.
-Only the enterperprise <-> spoke cross zone tests are failing.
+Visit the [VPCs](https://{DomainName}/vpc-ext/network/vpcs) in the IBM Cloud Console.
+Select the transit VPC and then click on **Manage routing tables**, click on the **egress-delegate** routing table, click on the **Subnets** tab and note the -s3 subnets used for firewall-routers.

    ```sh
    pytest -v -m curl
    ```
    {: codeblock}

-All the tests are now passing except the cross zone tests transit <-> spoke and spoke <-> spoke.
+Only the cross zone transit <-> spoke and spoke <-> spoke tests are failing.

 ### Optionally fix cross zone routing
 {: #vpc-transit-optionally-fix-cross-zone-routing}

 As mentioned earlier for a system to be resiliant across zonal failures it is best to eliminate cross zone traffic.
-If it is required additional egress routes can be added.
+If cross zone support is required additional egress routes can be added.
 The problem for spoke to spoke traffic is shown in this diagram

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-asymmetric-spoke-fw.svg){: class="center"}
 {: style="text-align: center;"}

 The green path is an example of the originator spoke0 10.0.1.4 routing to 10.1.2.4.
 The matching egress route is: